samuelbartels21/envygeeks.io/_posts/2016-02-16-on-bash-complete-in-ruby.md

 }
 ```

 So every hash has a `_reply` key with an array and every hash can have (relatively) infinite other keys with hashes that each have their own `_reply`, so we can dig deeply into sub-commands in a command system.
 We have no root key so that we can remain agnostic with our script and even alias our parent script and still get completion.
-We will then serialize that into `bin/comp-list.pak` so that we can read and load it quickly, [`msgpack`](//msgpack.org/) is far faster than JSON or YAML.
+We will then serialize that into `bin/comp-list.pak` so that we can read and load it quickly, [`msgpack`](//msgpack.org/){:target="_blank"}{:rel="noopener noreferrer"} is far faster than JSON or YAML.

 ### Generate the list with Ruby